 the name change to ‘Wild Mother’ was inspired not only by the wild yeast but also the role of mothers and women in feeding the community.
 Janet believes that cooking our own food, growing our own food and learning about food can increase food sustainability in the province.

 as a ‘feminist food company’, Wild Mother Provisions is intentional about supporting local social enterprises - for instance their labels are made by The Hub printing service.
-Wild Mother also makes a point in supporting feminist organizations such as Planned Parenthood and Persistence Theatre Company.
+Wild Mother also makes a point in supporting feminist organizations such as Sexual Health Centre and Persistence Theatre Company.

 Newfoundland Beer Vinegar is a mainstay for Wild Mother, but there are more good old things coming along. keep an eye out for ‘Newfoundland Switchel’ - a vinegar-based drink also known as 16th century gatorade. and when you see the oatcakes - buy 'em. they are fabulous.

 check out our Facebook Live at the St. John's Farmers' Market featuring Wild Mother Provisions.